-- The number of students accepted into the Medical Assisting program is limited by faculty and clinical facilities available.
+- The number of students accepted into the Medical Assisting program is limited by the number of faculty and clinical facilities available.
 In the event that there are more applicants than the college can accommodate, a competitive admission process will be implemented. - Attend a mandatory Medical Assisting information session.
 Dates of the mandatory information sessions are posted on the college website under Academic Programs.
-Students are responsible for obtaining the dates and attending one of the required meetings. - Must complete all required learning support courses before competitive process begins. - No re-admission to the program after two withdrawals or two academic failures in any occupational course. - Must meet the technical standards for the program prior to entry. - Must maintain a GPA of 2.0 or better; a grade of "C" or better must be achieved in each course in order to progress to the next semester of the program, including the practicum.
-An overall GPA of 2.0 or better is required to be eligible to sit for the CMA national certification exam. - Must maintain CPR certification and carry professional liability insurance while enrolled in the occupational courses. - Must provide a physical examination and immunization record prior to participation in MAST 1090 and practicum; failure to provide the physical exam and immunization record or presentation of a physical and immunization record that does not meet the clinical requirements of the program may prevent a student from participation in MAST 1090 and the practicum. - A negative (acceptable) criminal background check and drug test are required prior to practicum; student's participation in the practicum is dependent upon the results of these requirements. - Clinical sites are located throughout the eight-county service area and will require the student to travel.
+Students are responsible for obtaining the dates and attending one of the required meetings. - Must complete all required learning support courses before competitive process begins. - No re-admission to the program after two withdrawals or two academic failures in any occupational course. - Must meet the technical competencies (listed below) of the program prior to entry. - Must maintain a GPA of 2.0 or better; a grade of "C" or better must be achieved in each course in order to progress to the next semester of the program, including the practicum.
+An overall GPA of 2.0 or better is required to be eligible to sit for the CMA national certification exam. - Must maintain CPR certification and carry professional liability insurance while enrolled in the occupational courses. - Must provide a physical examination and immunization record prior to participation in MAST 1090 and practicum; failure to provide the physical exam and immunization record or presentation of a physical and immunization record that does not meet the clinical requirements of the program may prevent a student from participation in MAST 1090 and clinical internship. - A negative (acceptable) criminal background check and drug test are required prior to clinical activities; student's participation in clinical is dependent upon the results of these requirements. - Clinical sites are located throughout the eight-county service area and will require the student to travel. - Students must be 18 years of age before being placed in clinical practicum courses.